NdyZz/lontara-language/README.md

 ### Keyboard

-change the qwerty keyboard to the lontara keyboard how? settings keyboard > language > lontara(buginese) > switch (done)
+change the qwerty keyboard to the lontara keyboard. how? settings keyboard > language > lontara(buginese) > switch (done)